Product Liability Attorney and Ohio ATV Injury Lawyer Reviews burn injuries and Polaris RZR fires for plaintiffs nationwide

 - Fuel Leaks

 - Melting heat shield

 - Incorrect tire air pressure

 - Improperly mounted tire

 - Break failure

 - Fire & Burn hazards

 If you or a loved one suffered an injury involving a Polaris ATV, and have questions about the legal remedies available to improve quality of life and medical care in Ohio, contact The Lyon Firm at (800) 513-2403.
-You will speak directly with Mr. Lyon, and ATV injury lawyer, and he will help you answer critical questions regarding injuries that stem from an ATV recall.
+You will speak directly with Mr. Lyon, an Ohio ATV injury lawyer, and he will help you answer critical questions regarding injuries that stem from a defective ATV.